gurpreet-fe/logicnama-ui/src/content/fallacies/ambiguity.md

 ---
 title: 'Ambiguity'
-description: 'You used a double meaning or ambiguity of language to mislead or misrepresent the truth.'
+description: 'You used a double meaning or ambiguity of language to mislead or misrepresent the truth'
 ---

 ## Scenario